A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Photochemical Kinetics Modeling with XODIAC and the Extended XODIAC Chemical Network

 \section{Photochemical Kinetics Modeling with \texttt{XODIAC} and the Extended \texttt{XODIAC} Chemical Network}

-To assess the impact of thermochemical and photochemical sulfur kinetics on Venus and exo-Venus atmospheres, we extended the \texttt{XODIAC-2025.v1} base chemical network from \citet{Ghosh25} by adding several new thermochemical and photochemical reactions.
+To assess the impact of thermochemical and photochemical sulfur kinetics on Venus and exo-Venus atmospheres, we extended the \texttt{XODIAC-2025.v1} base chemical network from \citet{Ghosh_2026} by adding several new thermochemical and photochemical reactions.
 We refer to this expanded network as \texttt{XODIAC-2025.v2}, which incorporates both ground- and excited-state S and SO species.
-We simulated Venus and three exo-Venus analogs using the one-dimensional photochemistry–transport model \texttt{XODIAC} \citep{Ghosh25} coupled with the \texttt{XODIAC-2025.v2} network.
+We simulated Venus and three exo-Venus analogs using the one-dimensional photochemistry–transport model \texttt{XODIAC} \citep{Ghosh_2026} coupled with the \texttt{XODIAC-2025.v2} network.
 The newly added reactions, including two-body processes and photochemical pathways, together with their relaxation channels through CO$_2$ and N$_2$, are listed in Table~\ref{tab:merged_reactions}.

-For reactions 12 and 13 in Table~\ref{tab:merged_reactions}, we adopted the latest JPL photochemical cross-section data \citep{burkholder2019evaluation19}, interpolating the photodissociation cross sections onto a uniform wavelength grid with 1~\AA\ spacing over 1 to 10,000~\AA.
+For reactions 11 and 12 in Table~\ref{tab:merged_reactions}, we adopted the latest JPL photochemical cross-section data \citep{burkholder2019evaluation19}, interpolating the photodissociation cross sections onto a uniform wavelength grid with 1~\AA\ spacing over 1 to 10,000~\AA.
 These data were supplemented with \rm P HIDRATES cross sections \citep{Huebner_Carpenter_1979,Huebner_1992,huebner2015photoionization}.
-Additionally, four photochemical channels involving S($^1$D) and SO($^1\Delta$) were included by following the analogous photochemistry of their ground states.
+Additionally, four photochemical channels leading to the formation of \ce{S(^1D)} and \ce{SO(^1\Delta)} were incorporated by analogy with the corresponding ground-state photochemistry.
+The photochemical branching ratios between ground and excited states are estimated using statistical weights based on spin multiplicity, given by \(2S+1\).
+For cases where both singlet (\(S=0\)) and triplet (\(S=1\)) product channels are accessible, their respective degeneracies are 1 and 3, yielding branching fractions of 25\% for the singlet channel (e.g., \ce{S(^1D)}, \ce{SO(^1\Delta)}) and 75\% for the triplet (ground-state) channel.
+This assumption reflects a statistical partitioning in the absence of detailed state-resolved cross sections (see Table~\ref{tab:merged_reactions}).